Raina-M/detectCO_by_scRNAseq/pipeline.md

 # Crossover calling pipeline

 N.B.: Please check the original paper for more deatails.
-> The manuscript is still under preparation
+> Castellani M, Zhang M, Thangavel G, Mata-Sucre Y, Lux T, A. Campoy J. A., Marek M, Huettel B, Sun H, Mayer K. F. X., Schneeberger K & Marques A. (2023).
+Meiotic recombination dynamics in plants with repeat-based holocentromeres sheds light on the primary drivers of crossover patterning.

-### 1. GMRs selection on phased reference genome
+### 1. Selection of markers on phased reference genome
-Genotyping markers on reference (GMRs) are able to distinguish two haplotypes, and thus they will also be used for gametes genotyping.
-You can choose other tools to do alignments and SNP calling.
+We selected allelic SNPs as genotyping markers on reference to distinguish two haplotypes.
+There are varities of tools for alignments and SNP calling.
 Here I show an example by using `bowtie2` and `bcftools`.
-The derived SNPs were converted by [SHOREmap](http://bioinfo.mpipz.mpg.de/shoremap/).
+The derived SNPs were then converted by [SHOREmap](http://bioinfo.mpipz.mpg.de/shoremap/).
 ```
 # ----- Mapping NGS reads to haplotype 1 of phased reference genome -----
 # index reference